akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Published a single product

 To publish a product:
-1. Open a product edit form,
+1. Open a product edit form
-1. Click on the “Publish this version” button.
+1. Click on the "..." in the top right corner of the screen
+1. Select "Publish this version” in the dropdown

 The current version is published.
 In the “History” tab, the published version is indicated by a blue «P» label as shown below: